MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-dcompositionattachmousewheeltohwnd.md

 ## -description

-Creates an Interaction/InputSink to route mouse button down and any
+Creates an Interaction/InputSink to route mouse wheel messages to the
-     subsequent move and up events to the given HWND.
-There is no move thresholding; when enabled, all events including and following the down are unconditionally redirected to the specified window.
-After calling this API, the device owning the visual must be committed.
+        given HWND.
+This will fail if there is already an interaction attached to this visual.
+After calling this API, the device that owns the visual must be committed.

 ## -parameters